isomerpages/mpa-seathedifference/_for-jobseekers/Career Conversion Programme (CCP).md

 title: Career Conversion Programme (CCP)
 permalink: /for-jobseekers/ccp/
 description: ""
+variant: markdown
 ---
-The Career Conversion Programme (CCP) for Sea Transport Professionals and Associates is targeted at mid-career switchers to undergo skills conversion and take on new roles in the area of Port Operations and Services, Shipping, and Maritime Services with good career prospects.
+As more companies under the Sea Transport sector continue to digitalise and transform, new jobs are created and cross-disciplinary skills in areas such as data analytics, automation and robotics, and sustainability are required to meet the changing demands of the maritime workforce.

 ### **WHAT IT IS**
-As more companies under the Sea Transport sector continue to digitalise and transform, new jobs are created and cross-disciplinary skills in areas such as data analytics, automation and robotics, and sustainability are required to meet the changing demands of the maritime workforce.

-The Career Conversion Programme (CCP) for Sea Transport Professionals and Associates is targeted at mid-career switchers to undergo skills conversion and take on new roles in the area of Port Operations and Services, Shipping, and Maritime Services with good career prospects.
+The Career Conversion Programme (CCP) for Sea Transport Professionals and Associates is targeted at mid-career switchers to undergo skills conversion and take on new roles in the area of Port Operations and Services, Shipping.

 ### **WHO CAN APPLY**
 **Individuals**